Prepping Your Business for Black Friday & Cyber Monday 2020

-With consumers hungry for good deals and locally made products, an influx of orders could be coming your way.
+With the ongoing decline of shopping malls and the uncertainty related to COVID-19, the 2020 holiday season could pose several new challenges for retailers.
+Yet, consumers are still hungry for good deals and interested in locally made products.
+As such, an influx of orders could be coming your way.
 Is your business prepared?

-Below we cover 10 steps your business can take to stay organized, sane, and open during the holiday season.
+Below we cover 10 steps your business can take to stay organized, sane, and fully stocked during the holiday season.

 Wondering when you should start preparing for the holidays?
 Most businesses kick things into gear between Summer and Fall.